ANSC Undergraduate FAQs

-Sample course plans for completing our program can be found on our Major Requirements page.
+Sample course plans for completing our program can be found on our Major Requirements section.

 The ANSC students who get to veterinary school tell us that they feel that they're more prepared than most of their classmates for veterinary school due to their ANSC courses.
 Going through our sciences/professional option follows a curriculum that will not only meet the minimum requirements to apply to most veterinary schools, but will leave them well qualified for other professional degrees and career options.

 The College does also have an 'accelerated' program for pre-vet students, and that's called the Combined Agriculture/Pre-Veterinary option in Animal Sciences.
 If you're applying, that's option 1299D.
 The way this works is that students focus on requirements to apply to veterinary school, and students apply to vet school in the fall of their junior year.
 If accepted to veterinary school, they start veterinary school after three years, and then after completing their first year of veterinary school the students use those credits to earn their BS degree at UMD.
 A typical course program for students in this option can be viewed here.

 It is important for students to understand that acceptance to veterinary school is very competitive, so not many students in this 'accelerated' approach gain acceptance to a veterinary school in their third year.
 Most have to wait until they finish their BS degree before they gain acceptance.
 This is an option for some students, but not for all.
 We typically have a student or two accepted in any one year.